Blogartikel_ChipSynthesis_Felix_Oberhansl_Fraunhofer_AISEC

 Chip development — a complex process

 The study conducted by Fraunhofer AISEC on behalf of the BSI looks at front end or RTL synthesis.
-This development step is essential for hardening a chip against side channel attacks and error attacks, which often occur at RTL level.
+This development step is essential for hardening a chip against side channel attacks and fault attacks, as countermeasures are often integrated at RTL level.

 Vulnerability of hardware design synthesis

-In order to secure hardware, side channel attacks can be made more difficult or prevented, for example, using »masking«.
-The confidential information is distributed across numerous data structures, referred to as shares, which is processed by the circuit.
+In order to secure hardware, side channel attacks can be made more difficult or prevented entirely, for example, by using »masking«.
+For the masking technique, confidential information is distributed across numerous data structures, referred to as shares, which are processed by the circuit.
 For what is known as »second-order masking«, one share is randomly selected.
 The second share is formed from the first share and the confidential data.
-The two shares can now be processed in such a way that, in the first statistical order (average) of a physical side channel (e.g., electromagnetic radiation), there is no dependence on the processed data.
+The two shares can now be processed in such a way that, in the first statistical moment (mean) of a physical side channel (e.g., electromagnetic radiation), there is no dependence on the processed data.
 The desired result of the calculation can then be obtained by recombining the shares.
-Measures to counter error attacks often rely on redundant circuits that detect incorrect values.
-Other forms of redundancy, such as temporal repetition or coded data, can also be used.
+Measures to counter fault attacks often rely on redundant circuits that detect incorrect values.
+Other forms of redundancy, such as temporal repetition or encoded data, can also be used.

 Potentially fatal re-timing